3DFin/dendromatics/README.rst

 Identifying stems from a stripe
 -------------------------------

-Simply provide a stripe (from a height-normalized point cloud) as follows to iteratively 'peel off' the stems
+Simply provide a stripe (from a height-normalized point cloud) as follows to iteratively 'peel off' the stems.

 .. code-block:: python